podofo/podofo/playground/README.md

 You can run the tests in the library by entering the build directory and using [`ctest`](https://cmake.org/cmake/help/latest/manual/ctest.1.html), for example `cd build-linux-debug && ctest`.

+# Disclaimer

+The dependencies are supplied only for development purposes and comes with no warranty.
+They may contain security flaws and be unsafe to use.